 After my son’s frustrated outburst, I took him back to the kitchen table and opened the class book.
 We looked through all the other pages together.
 I apologized for only showing him the best picture.
 Many pages showed messy writing and kindergarten drawing.
 We giggled at some of the attempts to draw Problem-solver Pat, but also pointed out some things the children did well.

 I explained that most adults draw well because they’ve had so many years to practice.
 Then, I pulled out my son’s preschool scrapbook and showed him a few of his old pictures.
-He realized then how much he’s improved in a year.
+When he saw those, he realized how much his drawing had improved.

 My son started to feel better.
 He knew he could draw as well as or better than many of the other children in the class.
-He was certainly better than he was last year.
+He was certainly a better artist than he was in preschool.
 I helped my son erase his mistake and got him a drink of water.
 We brainstormed ideas for his new picture together.
-When he was ready, I sat by his side and let him get back to work.
+When he was ready, I sat by his side and let him return to work.

 I’m sure there’ll be plenty more opportunities to help my son strengthen his growth mindset, but since we both know how important it is, we’ll keep working on it.